Understanding Gut Dysbiosis: Causes, Symptoms, and Solutions

 Have a question or insight on this topic?
 I’m here for it—leave a comment below!

-Dr. Laura Paris provides Acupuncture and Functional Medicine care at her two clinics in Santa Cruz (Capitola) and Monterey, California.
-She also works with patients remotely in the United States through telehealth Functional Medicine appointments.
-Learn more about Laura here, and contact her office here.
+Dr. Laura Paris is a women’s health specialist who provides Acupuncture and Functional Medicine care at her two clinics in Capitola and Monterey, California.
+She also works with women remotely in the United States through telehealth appointments.
+Learn more about Laura here, and message her directly here.

 I have been researching SIBO since I realized my off and on again diarrhea was most likely caused by a really strong antibiotic prescribed by a dentist for a very bad tooth abscess, When I had a really bad bout I finally went to my primary (tooth pulled after 5 days of antibiotics in Feb. went to Doc in late September).
 My primary wanted to test for c.diff before pursuing SIBO as cause; turned out I had low grade c.diff and she treated it with viocynmin and FODMOP diet.
 I’m better but still suspect my small intestine is messed up with over growth.
 Rather than seek out a naturopath who can give the breath test and all that entails do you think the test GI MAP test would answer my questions about my gut and aso does it show c.diff?
 Do you treat via internet?